Should I choose British Native plants for my pond?

 Purchase the correct Pond scheme and we will send you a scheme that will suit the pond size selected that will introduce a balance of pond plant species for a wildlife pond including plants for different positions in the pond.

 Muddy to moist areas – Blending out from the wet areas of the pond the wetland habitat planting should be dense in places to allow the creatures that come and go from the water at various stages of their life cycles to do so safely under the protection of plant foliage.
-In the boggy, waterlogged wetland areas pond plants that like wet mud can be used or Caltha, Iris, Eriophorum and again it depends on the scale of your project whether Natives or Non Natives are preferred.
+In the boggy, waterlogged wetland areas pond plants that like wet mud can be used or Caltha, Iris, Eriophorum.

-If you have created a separate area for moist loving plants alongside your linered pond then plants for moist or damp conditions can be used to create the necessary sheltered habitat eg. Non Natives include – Darmera peltata, Iris ensata and Ligularia species whereas Natives would be Eupatorium cannabinum (Hemp Agrimony), Filipendula ulmaria (Meadowsweet), Lychnis flos-cuculi (Ragged Robin) or Geum rivale (Water Avens)
+If you have created a separate area for moist loving plants alongside your linered pond then plants for moist or damp conditions can be used to create the necessary sheltered habitat eg. Non Natives include – Darmera peltata and Ligularia species whereas Natives would be Eupatorium cannabinum (Hemp Agrimony), Filipendula ulmaria (Meadowsweet), Lychnis flos-cuculi (Ragged Robin) or Geum rivale (Water Avens)

-The British Native schemes will strict mainly to British Native plants but the other schemes could contain either Natives or Non-Natives to give the broadest seasonal cover possible.
+The British Native schemes will contain mainly British Native plants but the ‘Any plant’ option could contain either Natives or Non-Natives to give the broadest seasonal cover possible.

 The 2015 publication from RHS ‘Plants for Bugs‘ says: